maxwellainatchi/Unity-MessageBus/README.md

 ### Registering/Deregistering a message handler

-Any message handler must conform to `Messaging.Handler`.
-More about message handlers in the next section.
+Any message handler must conform to `Messaging.IHandler`.
+More about message handlers in [the next section](#Handling messages).

 To begin receiving messages on `someMessageHandler`: